Mvalentino92/JAVA/README.md

 **LastChance.java:** Let the fun begin!
 This is a game involving rolling the given number of dice combinations on a card, in a certain amount of allotted turns.
 The catch it, you can either bet for yourself, or against yourself!
 Read the instructions at the top of the file for the full set of rules!

 **RecursiveInterpolation.java:** Uses recursion to linearly interpolate halfway between all the supplied data points.
 Continues to do so until the new array length reaches the size specified by the user.
-The larger the desired array compared to the original, the less accurate the final returned array will be, as each subsequent method call, is interpolating previously interpolated points.
+The larger the desired array compared to the original, the less accurate the final returned array will be, as each subsequent method call is interpolating previously interpolated points.

 **Rocket_Valentino.java:** Simulates a rocket trying to escape the earths atmosphere.
 Updated values using Eulers Method.